vfarcic/blue-green-docker-jenkins/README.md

     }
 ```

 The thing about Swarm is that we are not in full control any more.
 We do not decide where will the containers be deployed.
-Docker Swarm did that job for us and now we need to find out where did it deploy our service.
-Since Registrator stored the information related to the newly deployed release to Consul, all we have to do to find the IP and the port is to query it.
+Docker Swarm did that job for us and we had tofind out where did it deployed our service.
+Since Registrator stored the information related to the newly deployed release to Consul, all we have to do to find the IP and the port was to query it.
 That's what the *getAddress* function does.
 Please consult the [service-flow.groovy](https://github.com/vfarcic/blue-green-docker-jenkins/blob/master/ansible/roles/jenkins/templates/service-flow.groovy) source code if you are interested in seeing the function code.

-Once we have the location of our service, we are running integration tests.
-Since we do not want to waste resources on production servers (Docker Swarm), we had to remove the value of the *DOCKER_HOST* variable so that they are run locally.
+Once we got the location of our service, we run integration tests.
+Since we do not want to waste resources in production servers, we had to remove the value of the *DOCKER_HOST* variable so that tests are run locally.
 You'll notice that the execution of the tests is inside *try* block.
 If they fail, script will jump into the *catch* statement.
 If such a thing happens, we are stopping the container we just deployed and exiting the script with an error.

 Now that we know that the release we deployed is working correctly, we can reconfigure the proxy service so that our users can start using it.